Cosmic Cycles: What the Stars Teach Us About Balance

 The Moon: A Cosmic Compass

-For millennia, the moon has been humanity’s guide, shaping everything from the tides to agricultural cycles.
-Its gravitational pull orchestrates the ebb and flow of Earth’s oceans, regulating ecosystems and supporting life in intertidal zones—some of the most biodiverse places on the planet.
-From crabs scuttling across rocky shores to mangroves sheltering young fish, the moon’s pull sustains life at every level.
+For millennia, the moon has shaped Earth’s natural rhythms, influencing tides, ecosystems, and even the behaviors of species that rely on its cycles.
+Its gravitational pull regulates the rise and fall of the oceans, sustaining intertidal zones—some of the most biodiverse habitats on the planet (Aguilera et al., 2017).
+From crabs scuttling across rocky shores to mangroves sheltering young fish, the moon’s presence sustains life in profound ways.

 The Sun: Sustainer and Symbol